SharonBlanco/AlphaCompilerLLVM/README.md

 This is an academic / learning-focused compiler project.
 The strongest completed part is the compiler frontend: grammar, parsing, semantic analysis, type checking, scope handling, and structured error reporting.
 The LLVM backend is present as a prototype and can be extended to support full native code generation.

-## License

-No license file was found in the project archive.
-Add a license before publishing if the repository will be shared publicly.